 Travel to Mazichal village in Mazandaran

-In summer, the farmers from Abbasabad Village come to Mazichal for feeding there farm animals.
-At such times, you oftenly see herds of sheep traveling the various dirt roads toward Mazichal.
+In summer, the farmers from Abbasabad Village come to Mazichal to feed their farm animals.
+At such times, you often see herds of sheep traveling the various dirt roads toward Mazichal.

 The Mazichal village attracts many eco-tourists throughout the year.
-In the course of a day, the weather can change drastically from sunny to a heavy rainfall.
+What is interesting about Mazichal is that in the course of a day, the weather can change drastically from sunny to a heavy rainfall.
 The unique characteristic of this village is that when it rains, Mazichal seems to be floating above the clouds.

-The topography of the region and the presence of hills and mountains is such that when it rains, clouds will overtake the sky and ground as well, covering the village and its surrounding area.
-The proximity of the clouds is some how that the village is floating in the sky, which is one of Mazichal’s main attractions.
+The topography of the region and the presence of hills and mountains is such that when it rains, clouds will overtake the sky and ground as well, sandwiching the village and its surrounding area.
+The proximity of the clouds is somehow that the village is floating in the sky, which is one of Mazichal’s main eco-tourism attractions.

 The region is also famous for its mineral waters.
 In addition to its beautiful nature, Mazichal enjoys a rich history with cemeteries belonging to pre-Islamic era.